cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - JCT  Adaptive navigation pane, optionally as tree or palette, with filtering
 - JCT  Vigenère autokey encryption
-- JCT  Visualisation of classic (analysis) methods
+- JCT  Visualization of classic (analysis) methods
 - JCT  Adjusting of all detail parameters of modern algorithms in the FlexiProvider perspective
 - JCT  Dragon cipher & LFSR